ctsit/hcv-target-sites/README.md

 This project provides sample files and instructions for sites who want to provide electronic data feeds to HCV-TARGET, the Hepatitis C Therapeutic Registry and Research Network.
 HCV-TARGET receives data from participating sites and uses UF's RED-I to process and load the data into the REDCap instance that serves as the research data repository.

-The sample files in this project describe the data feeds RED-I consumes and provides resources to assist Target sites in making them accessible to RED-I and the HCV-Target project.
+The sample files in this project describe the data feeds RED-I consumes and provides resources to assist Target sites in making those feeds accessible to RED-I and the HCV-Target project.

 See https://github.com/ctsit/redi for information about RED-I.
 See http://www.hcvtarget.org/ for information about HCV-TARGET.